-Paranthas are one of the choicest Indian breakfasts one can have for a good start to the day.
-They’re filling, nutritious and yummy!
-And there’s a wide variety of paranthas that can be easily made at home.
-They’re one of the best diets for kids too.
-This chana dal stuffed parantha recipe yields delicious Indian flat bread loaded with cooked gram lentil, chopped onions and green chilies.
+Paranthas are one of the most eaten Indian breakfasts.
+They are filling, nutritious for kids, and yummy!
+There are many kinds of paranthas that can be easily made at home.
+This is the recipe for paranthas stuffed with chana dal, chopped onions, and green chilies.
 Try them out and we’re sure you’ll love them.

 - Using as much water as needed, make a medium soft dough and keep it aside for 10 minutes.

 - Meanwhile, pressure cook or boil the chana dal to the point where it squishes easily within your fingers.